Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/quickstart/programming.md

 Turbo mode lets you act immediately when you hit someone, rather than waiting for the endlag to finish.

-You can set up turbo mode yourself with very little code:
+You can set up turbo mode yourself with little code:

 ```gml
 // attack_update.gml